 I look forward to the lively discussion that will occur during the drafting of the new strategic plan and the subsequent work of achieving its goals.
 Thank you in advance for participating in this important process.

 University of Maine at Farmington

-On December 11th BRG presented core concepts of the Plan, along with a revised draft of the goals, objectives, and tactics to the UMF community.
-A copy of the December 11 campus-wide presentation has been published for your reference.
+On December 11, 2020 BRG presented core concepts of the Plan, along with a revised draft of the goals, objectives, and tactics to the UMF community.
+See the December 11 Campus-wide Presentation (pdf).

-Additionally, there was a follow-up Steering Committee meeting on December 14th to review feedback that has been received and to plan future next steps.
+Additionally, there was a follow-up Steering Committee meeting on December 14, 2020 to review feedback that has been received and to plan future next steps.
 We encourage you to continue to visit the webpage for future updates.
-Should you have any questions and/or feedback for the BRG team, please email email@example.com.
+If you have questions and / or feedback for the BRG team, please email email@example.com.